Ellora Caves and Bibi ka Maqbara Travel Guide

 Since we had only a weekend to explore the city, we picked only two spots and spent maximum time here studying about it.

 We have all heard about the Taj Mahal, a tomb built by Emperor Shah Jahan for his beloved wife Mumtaz Mahal.
-But very few of us know about the Taj built by a son for his mother.
-Bibi-ka-Maqbara was built by Prince Azam Shah (grandson of Emperor Shah Jahan) for his mother Rabia-ud-durrani.
+But very few of us know about the Taj built in the Deccan region of India, again for his beloved wife.
+Bibi-ka-Maqbara was built by Mughal emperor Aurangzeb in the memory of his wife, Rabia-ud-durrani.
+Mughal emperor Aurangzeb is the son of Mumtaz Mahal in memory of whom the Taj Mahal in Agra was built.
+Both monuments have striking similarities in terms of architecture.
+However, Bibi-ka-Maqbara had severe budgetary constraints and hence resulted in a poor copy.
 Although most people compare it with the Taj Mahal and get disappointed, I would say look at it as an individual monument with its own beauty from the Deccan.

 I was really surprised and shocked to know the Kailasa Temple was actually carved from top to bottom with simple hammers and chisels (like what can you expect between 2nd and 10th Century BCE).